 Boosting Good Gut Microflora

-The old saying “you are what you eat” has never been more true, but in recent years the role of good bacteria and human health has been a major focus of medical research.
-The database of biomedical citations and studies Pubmed lists over 2000 publications focused on this burgeoning research area.
-Our gastrointestinal (GI) tract is home to trillions of microorganisms including fungi, viruses, and bacteria, which are called the gut microbiome.
+The old saying “you are what you eat” has never been more true, but in recent years the role of good bacteria and human health has been a major focus of research.
+PubMed, the database of biomedical citations and studies, lists over 2000 peer-reviewed publications focused on this burgeoning area of research.
+Our gastrointestinal (GI) tract is home to trillions of microorganisms including fungi, viruses, and bacteria, which are collectively called the gut microbiome.
 Through the promotion of digestive enzymes, vitamins, and short chain fatty acids, our gut microbiome is a major contributing factor in the process of achieving optimum health and wellness.

-Specific strains of friendly flora have been shown to improve vaginal, urinary tract, and oral health, working to reduce and prevent ear, nose, and throat infections, urinary tract infections, bacterial vaginosis, and yeast vaginitis.
-In addition to reducing the risk of developing cancer, studies have shown that those with a diverse, healthy microbiome also respond better to cancer treatment.
+Specific strains of friendly flora have been shown to improve oral, urinary tract, and vaginal health by helping reduce and prevent ear, nose, and throat infections, urinary tract infections, bacterial vaginosis, and yeast vaginitis.
+In addition to helping reduce the risk of developing certain cancers, studies have shown that those with a diverse, healthy microbiome also respond better to cancer treatment.

 Diet, age, disease, drugs (including antibiotics) and stress all negatively affect our gut bacteria.
-An imbalance of "good" gut bacteria vs. too much "bad" bacteria is called dysbiosis and is associated with inflammatory bowel diseases, irritable bowel syndrome, diabetes, obesity, cardiovascular disease, bone loss, inflammation, depression, anxiety, and cancer.
+An imbalance of 'good' gut bacteria versus too much 'bad' bacteria is called dysbiosis, which is associated with inflammatory bowel diseases, irritable bowel syndrome, diabetes, obesity, cardiovascular disease, bone loss, inflammation, depression, anxiety, and cancer.

-When you cook starchy foods like potatoes, rice, and pasta, the starch molecules absorb water and swell.
+When you cook starchy foods like potatoes, rice, and pasta, the starch molecules absorb water and swell up.
 When the foods are cooled after cooking, the molecules crystallize and become less digestible.
-This "retrogradation" process transforms the starch into "resistant starch", and it converts into a prebiotic in the large intestine.
+This 'retrogradation' process transforms the starch into resistant starch, and it converts into a prebiotic in the large intestine.
 This process increases beneficial bacteria, including a strain called Bifidobacterium which manufactures short-chain fatty acids and vitamin K2.

 Unlike other starches which turn to sugar in the small intestine, resistant starch resists digestion in the stomach and small intestine and provides food for good bacteria in the large bowel.
-Resistant starch has been compared to a "super-fertilizer" or compost for boosting healthy gut bacteria, leading to improvements in just about every aspect of human health.
-It boosts your metabolism, promotes balanced blood sugar, and improves gut microflora, which can all help promote weight loss.
+Resistant starch has been compared to a super-fertilizer or compost for boosting healthy gut bacteria, leading to improvements in just about every aspect of human health.
+It boosts your metabolism, promotes balanced blood sugar, helps improve sleep, and improves gut microflora, which can all help promote weight loss.

 When we consume resistant starch, butyrate is formed in the large intestine.
 It's one of the most important short-chain fatty acids, with powerful anti-cancer effects.
 A major energy source for colon cells, butyrate helps lower blood sugar levels, repair leaky gut, and slow down carbohydrate digestion.
 It increases levels of leptin (a hormone that reduces appetite) while decreasing ghrelin (the hormone that triggers hunger).

-Synbiotic supplements combine probiotic bacteria with prebiotic fibre that worktogether to amplify the probiotic effect.
-Look for formulas that include prebiotic fibre and incorporate natural fermentation in their production process like Dr. Ohhira's (the world's best-selling probiotic, produced in Japan through the fermentation of various fruits, vegetables, mushrooms, and seaweed).
+Synbiotic supplements combine probiotic bacteria with prebiotic fibre that work together to amplify the probiotic effect.
+Look for formulas that include prebiotic fibre and incorporate natural fermentation in their production process like Living Alchemy’s Your Flora.
 Other quality supplements include New Beginnings from Olie Naturals (a liquid fermented probiotic supplement from Denmark), and products by Metagenics and Genestra that contain clinically-proven strains.
 Don't be persuaded by products hyping billions of colony forming units in their marketing.
 When it comes to probiotic supplements, it's not the quantity that matters, it's the strains.

-Three of my favourite prebiotic supplements are Fiberrific, a tasteless soluble hydrolyzed inulin powder derived from chicory that dissolves completely in water; XOS, a "xylo-oligosaccharide" chewable soluble fibre prebiotic; and MSPrebiotic, an insoluble superfine tasteless resistant potato starch powder that can be added to smoothies, green food drinks, or simply a glass of water.
+Two of my favourite prebiotic supplements are Fiberrific, a tasteless soluble hydrolyzed inulin powder derived from chicory that dissolves completely in water; and an insoluble superfine tasteless resistant potato starch powder that can be added to smoothies, green food drinks, beet juice crystals, or simply a glass of water.
 These products feed the healthy bacteria of our gut microbiome.
 Research indicates that combining both soluble and insoluble prebiotics may provide a more effective synergistic health benefit, as each type works in different areas of the colon.
 I've had clients with a variety of GI and digestive issues that have experienced relief by combining a quality probiotic supplement with a soluble and insoluble prebiotic supplement.

 Health Disclaimer.
-Copyright ©2018-2019.
+Copyright ©2018-2022.
+First published in December 2018, latest revision in January 2022.
 Nathan Zassman is a trained nutrition practitioner and the owner of Aviva Natural Health Solutions.